limjiechao/canvas-gallery/README.md

 ## When deleting image

-- If no saved image left, app disabled canvas from tagging.
+- If no saved image left, app disabled canvas from tagging
 - If was last saved image, app switches to image before
 - If was first saved image, app switches to second image
-- Otherwise, app simply switches to the image before.
+- Otherwise, app simply switches to the image before